revilowaldow/BITC/Sessions/2025/10 19 - Session 53.md

 Restraints and rope in the trash
 Blood on walls from someone propped up
 Healing salve empty containers
-Regroup, heal up and leave north
+Regroup, heal up and leave towards the docks